LinusEkstrom/AddOn.Episerver.Settings/README.md

 Settings can be defined either as global (for the entire solution) or created and assigned to a section of the content tree.

 ### Global Settings
-Lets start with looking on how to work with global settings.
+Lets start with looking at how to work with global settings.

 1. Create a settings type and make this a global setting by adding the SettingsContentType attribute.
 The settings system will ensure that that this item is created at initialization if it does not already exist.